ComedicChimera/chai-lang.dev/static/markdown/guide/chapter1.md

 - Introduce you to important packages in the Standard Library.
 - Demonstrate best practices and good style in Whirlwind.

-While this language certainly isn't perfect, it can be a powerful and useful tool to help you work as efficiently and logically as possible.
-If you are intimidated by Whirlwind, don't worry: the more you work with it, the more everything will make sense.
-The rewards of mastery are well worth the pain.
+This guide is **NOT** anywhere close to comprehensive.
+There are a number of critical topics that are not discussed and even more that are only examined at a surface level.
+If you want to get a more complete look at the language, start by reading through (as best you can) the language specification and trying out our Whirlwind Koans.

 ## Some Interesting Quirks

 There are couple of things that make Whirlwind stand out from other languages.
-The first and most obvious example is Whirlwind's addition of **agents**.
-These are intended as a powerful tool to enable you to have different processing kernels that logically and organically communicate with each other, akin to neurons in a brain.
+The first and most obvious example is Whirlwind's unique type system that allows you to create types in numerous different ways from enumerated types, structs, aliases, and even more complex types beyond that.
+To compound that, Whirlwind takes a much more flexible approach to the idea methods allowing for methods to bound onto any type creating a much more unique method of "object orientation".
 Another important distinction are the functional aspects of Whirlwind.
-While it is primarily an imperative language as stated before, it supports a number of functional programming techniques including closures, comprehensions, partial functions (the good kind), and an inline case statement.
+While it is primarily an imperative language as stated before, it supports a number of functional programming techniques including but not limited to closures, comprehensions, partial functions (the good kind), chaining, and an inline case statement.
 We also provide an entire package dedicated to giving you a powerful, yet simple functional toolkit.

-## Our Approach to Object Orientation

-Whirlwind does support objects, however in a way slightly different than what you might expect.
-Firstly, objects **cannot** inherit from each other.
-However, objects can implement interfaces both explicitly and implicitly (a topic discussed in detail later).
-Objects also support constructor overloading and private constructors.
-This is in contrast to the rest of Whirlwind which does not support function and method overloading.
+In addition to a functional toolkit, we also provide a simple, but adaptable concurrency model that ships with several standard constructs and paradigms such as an event system, mutexes, thread managers, and more.

 ## Finally...

 Now that you have a good idea just what your getting into, I wish you the best of luck on your adventures with Whirlwind and hope that you will stick around long enough to really appreciate it.
-I think you will really enjoy it.
+While it certainly isn't a perfect language, it does provide a very versatile and powerful toolkit that can enhance any programmers experience.
+Additionally, once mastered, Whirlwind is actually fairly intuitive and can be written exceptionally quickly.
+Although it may be difficult at first, once you get into it, I firmly believe that you will really enjoy it.